-CARE OF STUDENTS WITH CHRONIC HEALTH CONDITIONS AND ALLERGIES

-Students with chronic health conditions will be provided with a free appropriate public education.
-If their impairment does not require specially designed instruction for them to benefit educationally, they will be eligible for accommodations. modifications. or interventions of the regular classroom, curriculum, or activity (in the school setting) so that they have the same access to an education students without disabilities Such as accommodations. modifications. or interventions will be provided pursuant to Section 504 of the Rehabilitation Act of 1973.
+CARE OF STUDENTS WITH CHRONIC HEALTH CONDITIONS AND ALLERGIES specially designed instruction for them to benefit educationally, they will be eligible for accommodations. modifications. interventions of the regular classroom, curriculum, or activity (in the school setting) so that they have the same access to an education students without disabilities Such accommodations. modifications. interventions will be provided pursuant to Section 504 of the Rehabilitation Act of 1973.